Can You Actually Catch An STD From Kissing?

 Don’t panic just yet, though!
 According to the Washington State Department of Health, it’s still rare to get most STDs by kissing.2 But even if the chances are slim, it never hurts to be cautious.
 So here’s the lowdown on STDs that you need to watch out for while kissing.

-STDs That Can Be Spread By Kissing
+4 STDs That You Can Get From Kissing

 First up is herpes, an STD caused by the herpes simplex virus (HSV).
 There’s a good chance you’re familiar with HSV type 1 or oral herpes.
 This kind usually causes those pesky cold sores on the lips.
 HSV type 2 is genital herpes, which shows up as painful blisters on your buttocks, genitals, or anal area.
 However, (to complicate things further!) both oral and genital herpes can be caused by HSV type 1 or 2.3